Welcome to our Foundation Stage class.

 As always our topic is led by the children's own interests and ideas so we are excited to see where our topic will lead !

 During our literacy we will be continuing Phase 3 'Letters and Sounds', we will be continuing to choose a reading and library book to take home and share.
 We will also be enjoying the opportunity to take part in a group read.
+We are also starting a special 'word collector' activity where we will be exploring different exciting words!

 You will need to bring your book bag, water bottle and reading books, every day to help with your learning.